The Hedgehog Concept

-Step 5: Reviewing Your Strategy
+Step 5: Review and Communicate Your Strategy

-The Hedgehog Concept was originally based on an ancient Greek parable.
-Jim Collins published a management version in his influential book, "Good to Great."
+The Hedgehog Concept was originally based on an ancient Greek parable which stated, "The fox knows many things, but the hedgehog knows one big thing."
+Business researcher and consultant, Jim Collins, used this concept as a metaphor for business in his influential book, "Good to Great."

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!